DallanQ/7_wonders_duel/QA.md

 page 14

 **Looting**
-2 or 5 coinsYour opponent loses 2 or 5 coins depending on the token.
+2 or 5 coins Your opponent loses 2 or 5 coins depending on the token.
 They are returned to the bank.
 Then the token is returned to the box.
 If your opponent doesn’t have enough coins, they lose all of their coins.